acriado-dev/aws-eks-udp-telemetry/README.md

 #### Local Testing
 To test the project locally, you have two options:

+- Option 1.
+Using docker compose (recommended)
+- Option 2.
+Using Minikube and ArgoCD

 #### Option 1.
 Using docker compose (recommended)
 Deploy locally UDP listener, WebSocket server, and Grafana using Docker Compose.
 You will configure your PlayStation